pepsi02051/covid-research-page/content/authors/杜占玮/_index.md

   - 杜占玮
 bio: Assistant Professor (Research) in the School of Public Health, The University of Hong Kong (HKU).
 interests:
-  - Computational Epidemiology
+  - Computational Infectiology and Epidemiology
-  - Network Epidemiology
-  - NInfectious Disease
-  - Viral Dynamics
-  - Antiviral effectiveness

 social:
   - icon: envelope
     icon_pack: fas